-Mice have broken the shackles of boring beige peripherals and having a proper, RGB lit, high performance gaming mouse has become virtually mandatory for PC gamers.
+Gaming mice have broken the shackles of boring beige peripherals and having a proper, RGB lit, high-performance gaming mouse has become virtually mandatory for PC gamers.
 To help you sort the wheat from the chaff, we put together a comprehensive guide to the best gaming mouse you can find, and we've assembled a hardware team to test all the tech, mice included, that the modern gamer needs to complete their arsenal.

 Performance is king...